romland/xorzee/README.md

 - Merge doc/notes.txt into README or another .md
 - Be able to say "Object needs to enter from <place> and head in <direction>"
 - Look into if we can abuse multicast for both stream types (probably not doable in browser, though)
+- set up a default pm2 file? do I want to use pm2?

 ## TODO client
 - Send SAD with raw vectors (want to experiment how much SAD differ between frames.